giacomo270197/giacomo270197.github.io/assets/posts/Zero2Automated/FirstStage.md

 We could dump this out immediately, but as of now we still have no certainty that this is indeed the executable execution will be passed to, so we wait and see what the malware does with it.

 Next, the sample gets its own path with `GetModuleFileName` and resolves and loads `CreateProcessA`.
-This is then called to spawn a new process, which will likely be the host of the new PE we just decypted in memory.
+This is then called to spawn a new process, which will likely be the host of the new PE we just decrypted in memory.

 <a href="/assets/images/Zero2Automated/fs7.png"><img src="/assets/images/Zero2Automated/fs7.png" margin="0 250px 0" width="100%"/></a>